HazelAdams/Tic_tac_toe/README.md

 # Tic_tac_toe
-The plan and development for the project game: Tic-tac-toe
+(WIP) The plan/development/ for the project game: Tic-tac-toe